tieto-cem/terraform-aws-openvpn/README.md

 Have a look into [main.tf](https://github.com/tieto-cem/terraform-aws-openvpn/blob/master/examples/configure_module/main.tf)

 Note that this module is written for terraform client ver 0.12 or later.
-Use release 1.0.0 for prior terrafomr versions.
+Use release 1.0.0 for prior terraform versions.

 ### Variables